pronamic/pronamic-payment-gateways-fees-for-woocommerce/README.md

-# Pronamic WooCommerce Payment Gateways Fees
+# Pronamic Payment Gateways Fees for WooCommerce

 This WordPress plugin adds settings to all WooCommerce gateways to add a fixed and/or variable (percentage) fee.